live and invest in panama report

 You can make it a day trip or spend as much time here as you like.
 Traveling by car or bus is straightforward.

-Iguana Island – 2 Day Trip From Panama City With Stopover In Las Tablas
+Travel In Panama: Iguana Island – 2 Day Trip From Panama City With Stopover In Las Tablas

-Isla Iguana, panama
+Sunny day in Isla Iguana, Panama. travel in panama

 Iguana Island is a small, 136-acre, island off the coast of the Azuero Peninsula.
 Iguana Island makes for an excellent day trip.

+Formerly a U.S. military base it is now a protected nature reserve.
 Close to the sleepy town of Las Tablas you can drive here in under 4 hours from Panama City.

 Traveling to Iguana Island means hiring a boat from Pedasi.
 You can see Humpback whales from the boat if you are lucky.